Trina’s Toxic Talk:

 Taylor-Make Your Foundation

 The best feature of Primal Colors Foundation it that since you do get to taylor-make your wet foundation, you can customize it to fit your needs and make just the right amount for one application.
-This prevents bacterial growth ( a problem with all wet foundations that can aggravate acne and other skin conditions) and allows you to customize the foundation for your skins current needs.
+This prevents bacterial growth ( a problem with all wet foundations that can aggravate acne and other skin conditions) and allows you to customize the foundation for your skin's current needs.
 A little dry?
-Add a drop or two of your favorite facial oil to the mix (my favorite is C-ex Vitamin C Face Serum).
+Add a drop or two of your favorite facial oil to the mix (my favorite is Blu-Berry Vitamin C Face Serum).
 A little oily, just add your moisturizer or serum to your face, do not allow it to “soak in” and apply your wet foundation with just water and powder.

 Instructional videos, demonstrations and informational webinars are available on each website.
 For more information, check our Primal Colors by Primal Life Organics.